lucasnevespereira/deeplgo/README.md

 ## How to Contribute

-If you want to contribute to this project please read the [Contributing](CONTRIBUTING.md)
+If you want to contribute you can read [Contributing](CONTRIBUTING.md)

 ## License